Help for planning your Italian holiday. What to see and do in Umbria.

 a.
 Lakes of Umbria

 Trasimeno lake, or Lago Trasimeno in Italian, is the 4th biggest lake in Italy.
 It has 3 islands, 2 of which are accessible by ferry.
 It’s the perfect way to escape the crowds and get out on a body of water.
+Enjoy a day exploring Trasimeno.

 Or burn off some of the many calories you’ve been consuming by biking around the lake or walking some of it.
+I’ve done all 60km, or 37 miles, find out more here.

 Are you staying at the southern end of Umbria?
 Add some of the “grand tour” from the 17th and 18th centuries to your itinerary.
 Lago di Piediluco south of Terni is a beautiful spot.
 There’s a reason why the nobility came here on their tour of Europe.